-To qualify for registration, the majority of shares in a vessel (33 of the 64) must be owned by either a British subject or a company registered in and having its principal place of business in a British Crown Dependency or Overseas Territory.
-Foreign nationals may own up to 31 shares in a vessel, if the remainder of the shares are in 'qualified ownership'.
+To qualify for registration, the majority of shares in a vessel (33 of the 64) must be owned either by a British subject or a company registered in and having its principal place of business in a British Crown Dependency or Overseas Territory.
+Foreign nationals may own up to 31 shares in a vessel, provided that the remainder of the shares are in 'qualified ownership'.
 Any shares jointly owned by qualified and unqualified owners count as unqualified shares.